-However both Spotify, Deezer, Pandora, iHeartRadio, Nuuday, Anghami, TIDAL and JioSaavn pay for their own licenses for cover songs.
-This means that you can distribute your covers to both of these services worldwide.
+However Spotify, Deezer, Pandora, iHeartRadio, Saavn, Nuuday, Anghami, Tidal, and KKBox pay for their own licenses for cover songs.
+This means that you can distribute your covers to these services worldwide.

 When you upload your release you will need to format it slightly differently for a cover release to ensure that the original artist is credited correctly.

 You must credit the original artist in the ‘C Line’ (Composition Copyright) of the album details.
 This will be under Album Details when uploading your release through RouteNote.